|Admission deadlines:||Fall Priority Deadline - February 1; Fall Final Deadline - April 1|

 Marketing and promotional strategies for print and digital book and journal publishing products.
 Decisions marketing departments must make to help increase the impact of publishing products.

 The role of design in the publishing process.
-How components of book design, such as typography, imagery, page layout, cover design, printing, and production, are affected by and affect content, tone, function, and intended audience.
+How components of book design, such as typography, imagery, page layout, cover design, printing, and production affect, and are affected by, content, tone, function, and intended audience.
+Recommended background: Prior completion of PSPB 6259.

 PSPB 6214.
 Professional Editor.
 3 Credits.